Silvana Flores

 Silvana Flores Dorrell (born 18 April 2002) is a professional footballer who plays as a midfielder.
-Born in Canada, she represents Mexico at international level.
+Born in Canada, she has represented Mexico at international level.

 Early life

 Flores was born in Georgetown, Ontario, Canada to a Mexican father, Rubén Flores, and a Canadian mother of English descent.
 She began playing soccer at age 4 with Georgetown SC.

 Club career

 After spending time in the academies of Arsenal and Chelsea, Flores joined Reading in February 2021.
 In the summer ahead of the 2021–22 FA WSL season, Flores transferred to Tottenham Hotspur.

 She signed with Liga MX Femenil club Monterrey on June 16, 2022.
 She went on loan to Mazatlán F.C. (women) on July 4, 2023 and returned to Monterrey on January 16, 2024.

 International career

 When she was 11, Flores trained as a guest player with the Cayman Islands women's national under-15 football team, which was then coached by her father.
 She later attended some camps of the youth programs of Canada and England.
 By 2018, she had already chosen to play for Mexico internationally.

 Flores represented Mexico at the 2018 FIFA U-17 Women's World Cup (Runner-Up), the 2019 Sud Ladies Cup and two CONCACAF Women's U-20 Championship editions (2020 and 2022).
 She made her senior debut on 23 February 2021 in a 0–0 friendly home draw against Costa Rica.